-Doherty's current research is connected most directly to two book projects.
-The first, "Homesickness for Things," explores how, in 20th-century German modernism and its present-day aftermath, objects, among them persons and works of art, become containers for fantasies of return to a maternal body or family home (each broadly conceived, in material as well as symbolic terms).
+Professor Doherty's current research is connected most directly to two book projects.
+The first, "Homesickness for Things," explores how, in twentieth-century German modernism and its present-day aftermath, objects, among them persons and works of art, become containers for fantasies of return to a maternal body or family home (each broadly conceived, in material as well as symbolic terms).
 The project further investigates how such fantasies come, in turn, to provide a basis for various ethical and political positions with regard to our understanding of history.
-"Homesickness for Things" situates the work of writers and artists, including the early 20th-century poet Rainer Maria Rilke and contemporary artist Hanne Darboven, in relation to theories of "projective identification" and related phenomena of thinking, feeling, and intersubjectivity in psychoanalysis.
-The second book project is a monograph on the work of contemporary artist Rosemarie Trockel, in progress with the working title, “Monsters: Resemblance and the Ends of Reverie in the Art of Rosemarie Trockel.”
+"Homesickness for Things" situates the work of writers and artists, including the early twentieth-century poet Rainer Maria Rilke and late twentieth-century artist Hanne Darboven, in relation to theories of "projective identification" and related phenomena of thinking, feeling, and intersubjectivity in psychoanalysis from Sándor Ferenczi to Wilfred Bion.
+The second book project is a monograph on the work of contemporary artist Rosemarie Trockel.